Create Route 53 Outbound Endpoint

 RDGW

-1. After 5 minutes, Outbound Endpoint will be configured in your VPC.
+1. After approximately 5 minutes, the Outbound Endpoint will be configured within your VPC.

 RDGW

-1. Once the Outbound Endpoints are created, click on the Outbound Endpoint to view the details of the endpoint.
-You will see the IP addresses assigned to the Outbound Endpoints.
-AWS injects an elastic network interface (ENI) into your subnet and assigns this IP address to the ENI.
+1. Once the Outbound Endpoints are successfully created, click on an Outbound Endpoint to access its details.
+You will find the IP addresses assigned to the Outbound Endpoints.
+AWS deploys an elastic network interface (ENI) into your subnet and assigns the specified IP address to this ENI.

 RDGW